grafana/loki/README.md

 ## API

+*nb* Authentication is out of scope for this project.
+You are expected to run an authenticating reverse proxy in front of our services, such as an Nginx with basic auth or a OAuth2 proxy.

 There are 4 API endpoints:

 - `POST /api/prom/push`

   For sending log entries, expects a snappy compresses proto in the HTTP Body.